yogthos/Selmer/README.md

 ```

 When rendering files Selmer will cache the compiled template.
 A recompile will be triggered if the last
 modified timestamp of the files changes.
-Alternatively you can toggle caching by calling `(selmer.parser/toggle-caching)`.
+Alternatively you can turn caching on and off using `(selmer.parser/cache-on!) and
+ `(selmer.parser/cache-off!)` respectively.

 ### Tag Types